hyunjimoon/tolzul/🔴sun/thesis/🐢🐢promise_vendor/🟣alert.md

-# 🟣 Alert: The Promise-Vendor Paradox
+# 🟣 Alert: The Hidden Rationality of Bold Promises

 ## Melody Section